 In all these places, we will cross villages with it’s villagers, whom are the warmest and most hospitable people you can ever meet.

 We only need one thing: to be in perfect physical shape and have a great desire to enter into some places that have no comparison in the world.
 There are trekkings for all levels of experience and requirement.
-Below we summarize a small list with:
+Peru has something to offer everyone, so why not find out which treks are best for you?

 The Inca Trail to Machu Picchu is undoubtedly the most demanded and spectacular trekking that exists in Peru.
 Mixing challenge and adventure, this 39 km trekking of camping that crosses mountain passes and Inca ruins, to descend later in the jungle Amazon is a must.